 DSN Leak Test

-There were no IP leaks or vulnerabilities detected during the DNS leak test.
-Every request was routed how it was supposed to; through Surfshark’s DNS servers.
+No IP leaks or vulnerabilities were detected during the DNS leak test.
+Every request was routed how it was supposed to, through Surfshark’s DNS servers.

 This is a significant result, as a DNS leak can expose users to various security risks.
 Those include the compromise of sensitive data and unauthorized online activity tracking.